Kuadrant/docs.kuadrant.io/docs/getting-started-multi-cluster.md

 Each cluster will have a number suffix in the name.
 For example: `kuadrant-local-1`, `kuadrant-local-2`, `kuadrant-local-3`.
 The original cluster from the single cluster setup will keep its name of just `kuadrant-local`.

+### Clean Up

+To ensure that any DNS records are removed, you should remove any `DNSPolicy` and `TLSPolicy` resources before deleting the local cluster.

 ### What's Next

 The next step is to setup and use the policies provided by Kuadrant.